changer/backbone-boilerplate/README.md

 - change paths: { ... } to prefix: '...' in app.js
 - merge layouts folder with templates folder (layout templates now to be in root of templates)

+# Upgrade to layoutmanager 0.8:

+- change 'append' to 'insert', for custom insert functions
+- use Backbone.Layout instead of Backbone.LayoutManager